Get started with Kotlin/Native using the command-line compiler

 Obtain the compiler

 The Kotlin/Native compiler is available for macOS, Linux, and Windows.
 It is available as a command line tool and ships as part of the standard Kotlin distribution and can be downloaded from GitHub Releases.
-It supports different targets including iOS (arm32, arm64, simulator x86_64), Windows (mingw32 and x86_64), Linux (x86_64, arm64, MIPS), macOS (x86_64), Raspberry PI, SMT32, WASM.
-See the full list of targets here.
+It supports different targets including Linux, macOS, iOS, and others.
+See the full list of supported targets.
 While cross-platform compilation is possible, which means using one platform to compile for a different one, in this Kotlin case we'll be targeting the same platform we're compiling on.

 While the output of the compiler does not have any dependencies or virtual machine requirements, the compiler itself requires Java 1.8 or higher runtime.